 - Stream 4K content and online gaming: 40-100 Mbps minimum

-Take our Speed Test to see how much bandwidth you really need.
+Use our Bandwidth Calculator to see how much bandwidth you really need.

-Fiber is the most reliable technology available that also provides unprecedented connection speeds.
-Fiber cable/optic infrastructure is unmatched in terms of reliability relative to any other internet service, voice or video delivery method.
+Fiber is the most reliable technology available that also provides unprecedented connection speeds that is not limited by the distance of your location to certain network elements.
+Fiber optic infrastructure delivers data via light signals through small, flexible glass wires and is unmatched in terms of reliability relative to any other internet service, voice or video delivery method.

 No. The online ‘interest’ form is intended solely as a tool/resource for CVCTX to identify which neighborhoods have the highest interest in fiber services.